Last updated: February 16, 2022

 Lead generation is key to business success

-In a recent research report, Copper and Outfunnel asked B2B sales and marketing leaders what they consider the key metrics for business success.
+In a recent research report we put together with Copper, the Google-recommended CRM, B2B sales and marketing leaders shared what they consider the key metrics for business success.

 The number 1 metric?
 Quality of leads.